 Another strongly attractive feature is in coverage, where they can offer complimentary performance to that of cellular systems.
 Meshes have the ability to provide coverage in cluttered environments such as the urban environment.
 A chain of mesh nodes can ‘hop’ around corners in an urban environment in a way the cellular P2MP systems cannot.

-Ofcom is researching mesh networks to:
+Ofcom researched mesh networks to:

 identify the theoretical determinants and metrics of spectral efficiency for both high frequency (line of sight) and low frequency (non-line of sight) mesh systems